Netvent/storyly-sdk/ios/README.md

      isDynamicSegmentationEnabled: Bool = false,
      dynamicSegmentationCallback: (StorylyDynamicSegmentationCallback? = nil)
 ```
-It is enough to set segments parameter to use segmentation feature.
-All segments in SDK are case insensitive and trimmed.
+It is enough to set labels parameter to use label feature.
+All labels in SDK are case insensitive and trimmed.

-If you want to get information about what other parameters are please check Dynamic Segmentation in [Advanced](#advanced) section.
+If you want to get information about what other parameters are please check Dynamic Label in [Advanced](#advanced) section.

 #### Custom Parameter
 In StorylyInit class, "customParameter" field can be used for analytical purposes.
 You can send a string value with this field which cannot have more than 200 characters.
 If you exceed the size limit, your value will be set to nil.